-Each and every level has a time limit of ten minutes for completion, and by the time the player reaches World 4, they will regularly be down to the wire of the last 30 seconds.
+Each and every level has a time limit of ten minutes for completion, and by the time the player reaches World 4, (at least for me) they will regularly be down to the wire of the last 30 seconds.
 The convergence of that time limit with the lives system and the lack of any real save system whatsoever is where the worst and most notable parts of this game’s arcade roots shine through.
 8 GameSpot’s Greg Kasavin aptly expressed a sentiment common among contemporary reviews of the game that equally speaks to my experience: Completing any given level of Blinx brings more relief than satisfaction or joy.
 This is just a taste of the aggravations in store for Blinx the Time Sweeper, and it gets at what is sort of the thesis for this article, which goes back to Ed Fries’ remark that this was supposed to be a more challenging platformer, and the broader attitude it represents.

 There is a precisely designed, learnable and user friendly form of difficulty, which we’ll be calling challenge, and then there is what I call obstruction, an oft-romanticized inorganic difficulty produced by a mix of mechanical limitations and incompetence, conscious inaccessibility/user-unfriendliness, adherence to design choices of yesteryear that were themselves the product of hardware limitations, high player performance expectations, and more.
 One is satisfying and one is not.
 Obstruction is one of the defining principles of Blinx‘s design, which is very clearly both intentional and unintentional on the developers’ parts depending on the aspect being discussed specifically, and that is the poisonous truth behind the proud defenses of this game offered by Fries and fans alike.9